The Masses Against the Classes

 "The Masses Against the Classes" is a song by British rock band Manic Street Preachers, released as a limited-edition single in January 2000.
 It was a stand-alone single, not featured on any studio album, and was deleted (removed from wholesale supply) on the day of release.
 Despite being deleted on the day of release, the single peaked at the top of the UK Singles Chart.

 Background

 The title of the song is derived from a quotation from the 19th-century Liberal Prime Minister William Ewart Gladstone ("All the world over, I will back the masses against the classes").
-The single begins with a Noam Chomsky quotation and ends with a quotation from Albert Camus.
+The single begins with a Noam Chomsky quotation and ends with the quote "The slave begins by demanding justice, and ends by wanting to wear a crown." from Albert Camus.
 The record sleeve features the Cuban flag albeit without the star, a mark of the band's socialist political ideology.
 The band later played in Havana, in February 2001, to a sold-out Karl Marx theatre with Fidel Castro in the audience, whom they met when he arrived just thirty minutes before they were due to play.